shivalkarrahul/demo-three-tier-app-on-aws/README.md

 <details>
 <summary>📖 Theory: The Importance of a Clean AWS Environment</summary>

-After testing your three-tier application, you should clean up all AWS resources to avoid incurring charges.
-In this step, we will terminate EC2 instances, delete RDS databases, remove S3 buckets, and delete other associated resources.
-Theory: The Importance of a Clean AWS Environment
-A key principle of cloud computing is paying for what you use.
-The final, and arguably most important, step of any project is to clean up your environment.
-This is crucial for cost management, ensuring you don't continue to pay for resources that are no longer needed.
-Beyond cost, a clean environment is also easier to manage and less prone to configuration errors.
-The cleanup process should be done in a specific, dependency-based order.
-You can't delete a VPC if there are still resources running inside it.
-Therefore, you must first terminate the dependent services.
-	1	EC2 Instances and Auto Scaling Groups are the first to go.
-Since the ASG manages the instances, deleting the ASG will automatically terminate the instances it launched.
-	2	Next, AMIs and their underlying snapshots should be deregistered and deleted.
-	3	Then, delete the databases (RDS, DynamoDB), storage buckets (S3), and messaging topics (SNS).
+In this step, we clean up all AWS resources after testing the three-tier application:
+• Terminate EC2 instances and Auto Scaling Groups.
+• Delete RDS and DynamoDB databases.
+• Remove S3 buckets and SNS topics.
+• Delete networking components such as Security Groups, Route Tables, Internet Gateway, and finally the VPC.

+---

+#### Detailed Explanation

+**Cost Management**
+A fundamental principle of cloud computing is **paying only for what you use**.
+Leaving resources running unnecessarily can lead to unexpected costs.
+Cleaning up your AWS environment ensures that you are only billed for active resources.

+**Simplified Management**
+A clean environment is easier to manage and reduces the chance of misconfiguration or conflicts with future projects.

+**Dependency-Based Cleanup Order**
+AWS resources often depend on each other.
+To avoid errors during deletion, follow a specific order:

+1. **EC2 Instances & Auto Scaling Groups (ASG)**
+   - Deleting the ASG automatically terminates all EC2 instances it manages.
+2. **AMIs and Snapshots**
+   - Deregister AMIs and delete the associated snapshots to free storage.
+3. **Databases & Storage**
+   - Delete RDS instances, DynamoDB tables, S3 buckets, and SNS topics.
+4. **Networking Components**
+   - Delete Security Groups, Route Tables, and the Internet Gateway.
+5. **VPC**
-	4	Finally, you can clean up the networking components: the custom Security Groups, Route Tables, and Internet Gateway.
-The VPC is the last resource to be deleted, as it is the container for everything else.
+   - The VPC is deleted last, as it is the container for all other resources.

-By following this careful process, you ensure that all resources are properly removed, leaving your AWS account in a clean state.
+✅ Following this order ensures a **safe, complete, and cost-effective cleanup** of your AWS environment.

 </details>

 ### Steps: